Gmina Lubomia

 Gmina Lubomia is a rural gmina (administrative district) in Wodzisław County, Silesian Voivodeship, in southern Poland.
 Its seat is the village of Lubomia, which lies approximately 12 km west of Wodzisław Śląski and 56 km south-west of the regional capital Katowice.

-The gmina covers an area of 41.83 km2, and as of 2019 its total population is 7,925.
+The gmina covers an area of 41.83 km2, and as of 2019, its total population was 7,925.

 Villages

 Gmina Lubomia contains the villages and settlements of Buglowiec, Buków, Grabówka, Ligota Tworkowska, Lubomia, Nieboczowy, Nowy Dwór, Syrynia and Trawniki.

 Neighbouring gminas

 Gmina Lubomia is bordered by the towns of Pszów, Racibórz and Wodzisław Śląski, and by the gminas of Gorzyce, Kornowac and Krzyżanowice.